sveltinio/components-library/packages/widgets/src/lib/components/breadcrumbs/README.md

 # Breadcrumbs

-Breadcrumbs helps users to navigate through the website.
+Breadcrumbs is an accessible ([WAI-ARIA Accessibility Reference]) component helping users to navigate through the website.

 ## Examples